mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 ### git rebase

-My all time favourite git command is `git rebase`!
-Long before I learned git, I used a version control system called Perforce.
+My all time favorite Git command is `git rebase`!
+Long before I learned Git, I used a version control system called Perforce.
 It was undoubtedly powerful for its time, but I found it intensely frustrating to organize my code changes for review.
 Let me describe my typical workflow:

 ```sh
 git checkout feature-branch